Collection Development Manual

 • covered by a site licence

-Print is purchased for locations where access to the Internet is problematic, or where the requesting academic prefers print for quality, usability, or content reasons.
-Academics should contact their Liaison Librarian to make such requests.
+Print is purchased for locations where access to the Internet is problematic, or where the requesting academic or HDR student prefers print for quality, usability, or content reasons, or when the online version is unaffordable.
+Academics and HDR students should contact their Liaison Librarian to make such requests.

 Non-Book Physical Resources